mtongnz/ESP8266_ArtNetNode_v2/README.md

 ## Private Source Code Release
 I have released the source code to people who have been supporting this project as a special thankyou.
 If you would like to get access, send me a donation using the link above.
 The public release of the code will be towards the end of April so watch this space.
 By that time, I am hoping that a few more bugs have been worked out and a few more features added.

+There are 3 prizes up for grabs for people who fix/add some of the issues/features I haven't had time to finish yet.
+These will still be on offer once the code goes public but donating lets you get a head start :)

 If you have donated and not yet received an email with details, please contact me.

+## What's the hold up?
+I apologize for the lack of development recently.
+I've just started a new job, and that together with a number of weddings this summer has tied up most of my time.
+I have released the beta5d source code to donators early as a special thankyou to them and the code will be made public by the end of April.
+Thanks for your patience.

 ## New in beta5
  - sACN support